aloroy/imdb_app/README.md

 # MEAN Stack Movie Search App

+## Not Working currently.
+IMDB API's are not free anymore.

 This is a repo for a Movie search app with help of IMDB APIs.
 Just download and install

 ## Installation